PythonCharmers/python-future/README.rst

 properly to a Python 2/3 compatible codebase using a tool like ``futurize`` and the changes should be pushed to the upstream project.

-Note: the translation feature is still in alpha and needs more testing and development.
+Note: the auto-translation feature is still in alpha; it needs more testing and development, and will likely never be perfect.

 For more info, see :ref:`translation`.